hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 ### Histone modifications and enhancers

-Okay, so we have ruled out promoter region binding for PRDM16.
+Okay, so we have ruled out promoter regions as the main source of binding for PRDM16.
 Now, what?

 While some some transcription factors bind to promoter regions, other transcription factors bind to regulatory sequences, such as **enhancer sequences**, and can either stimulate or repress transcription of the related gene.
 These regulatory sequences **can be thousands of base pairs upstream or downstream from the gene being transcribed**.